dmihai/rpi-timelapse/README.md

 rpi-timelapse
 =============

 DSLR camera intervalometer for time lapse photography using Raspberry Pi.
-Exposure settings can be adjusted
+The plan is to run this in the field, so an usb external battery and a hotspot capable wi-fi dongle are required.
+You can connect multiple cameras to a single Raspberry Pi unit each through its own USB cable.

 Features
 --------